With over 2.5 billion users, WhatsApp may well be the world’s most popular messaging app, but it isn’t necessarily the best option for businesses.

 In essence, if your company wants to use WhatsApp as a communication channel, you become the data controller.

-WhatsApp and any company that helps you integrate the application are data processors.
+WhatsApp and any business that helps you integrate the application are data processors.

 It means the responsibility is on you and your company to make sure that data is ultimately kept safe and secure.